K-Musty/simple_shell/README.md

 ------------------------
 ## Description

-This Projects mimics a shell program that takes certain commands from the keyboard to the operating system(OS) for execution
+This Projects mimics a shell program that takes certain commands from the keyboard to the operating system(OS) for execution.
+This project encompases from concepts ranging from prompting to parsing to lots more.

 ------------------------
 #### Compilations